iotaledger/omega-docs/qbc/abra/Spec.md

     exact input size and an exact return size.
 Its output is serialized as each site marked as "output" in the order it appears.
- * *Knot*: an invocation of a branch which outputs to a site in the dataflow of a branch
+ * *Knot*: an invocation of a branch which outputs to a site in the dataflow of a branch.
- * *Site*: a vertex in our dataflow graph within a branch, representing a constant, a result of a branch invocation, or a merging of other sites.
+ * *Site*: a vertex in our dataflow graph within a branch, representing a result of a branch invocation, or a merging of other sites.
  * *Memory Latch*: a stateful site whose new value will be usable in the next invocation of the same branch.
  * *Merge*: in a water analogy, a wye terminating in one output.
 Multiple